nordeck/matrix-widget-toolkit/containers/widget-server/README.md

 By default, the container will be built with `nginx` configured to accept both IPv6 and IPv4 network requests.

-If you need to change this, for example to setup an IPv4-only deployment, you need to replace the `/etc/nginx/conf.d/custom/listen.conf` file or map that to an alternate configuration file.
+If you need to change this, for example to set up an IPv4-only deployment, you can replace the `/etc/nginx/conf.d/custom/listen.conf` file within the container at build time or by mounting an alternative configuration file.

-We provide an IPv4-only example in `files/listen.ipv4.conf` file.
+We provide an IPv4-only example in the `files/listen.ipv4.conf` file.

 ## Custom `mime.types`

 The default `mime.types` can also be replaced.

 Provide an alternative `/etc/nginx/conf.d/custom/mimetypes.conf` file when building the container or in your deployment.

+### Additional custom configurations

+As the sections above show, you can use the `/etc/nginx/conf.d/custom/` folder to add any additional custom configuration that might be required for your deployment.
+All `nginx` configuration directives that are specified within files placed in this folder will be added to the widget server block.